guiantunes/microservices-logger/README.md

 And Kong will proxy the call to the API server.

+#### Conventions and consumers creation

 It's important to understand some conventions that we are assuming to enable the graph to be built.
 An API named 'api1' should call other apis as an authenticated entity with the same 'api1' as username.
 In order to avoid out of context calls that could break our graph, further configuration is required.
 Let's protect our newly created API with the key-auth plugin.

 ```{r, engine='bash'}